cleverchuk/ices/README.md

 ### Summary
 **Accomplishments**
 1. Temporal growth of nanoparticle sintering was successfully simulated yielding insights into how particle microstructures evolve during sintering.
-2. Most important observation is change in density of individual particles as it sinters but the overall density of the system remains relatively constant as it evolves.
+2. Most important observation is change in density of individual particles as it sinters while the overall density of the system remains relatively constant as it evolves.

 **Acknowledgement**